imagino50/Data-Stream-Clustering/README.md

-# Clustering events (intensity spreading and cumulating)
+# Clustering of streaming events which intensity spreads and decreases over time.

 - **First Canvas** :
 Generate (random or clustered) events as input .
-Each event intensity decreases while its radius increases.
+Each event intensity decreases while its radius increases over time.
-For events which overlap, theirs intensities cumulate.
+For events which overlap, theirs intensities cumulate each others.
 - **Second Canvas** :
-Hdbscan is applied to detect clusters.
+Hdbscan is applied to detect clusters on real time.
 - **Third Canvas** :
-Then ConvexHullGrahamScan is used to draw clusters shapes.
+Then ConvexHullGrahamScan draw clusters polygons on real time.

 ## Built With